 Payment Device | The POS or SSK device used to create the booking. |

-Ticket Name | Name of the ticket sold or redeemed. |
+Ticket Name | Name of the ticket or the variation sold or redeemed. |

 Discount | Value of the discount redeemed. |